vitalyzed/CRM-Systems-Cloud-Integration/README.md

 ```

 The following are several examples of api calls based on the provided design document:
-Include them into the primary class.
+Include them in the primary class.
 Any bloc API data call using the above endpoint urls are starting with:
 ```python
 all_users = requests.post(self.call_Urls["all_users"],